Copy-and-paste this spec into your AI

 Example Joins

-// Query for all of Mark Hamill's costars - see how variables retrieve movie=* in their respective queries
+// All of Mark Hamill's costars - see how variables retrieve movie=* in their respective queries

 // Response - join queries return combined memes, each pair belongs to the preceding m=<id>